camunity/intro-to-web-development/hw3/README.md

 ## Setting Up a Group Repo on Github

 0. Check in with your group and designate one person to create the project repository.
-1. That person should go to github and fork the repository at `https://github.com/464squad/design-pad`
+1. That person should go to github and create a new repository
 2. In the new forked repo click on Settings > Manage Access
 3. Click the green button that says Invite a Collaborator
 4. Input your teammates' github usernames to add them to the team repo